Chicago teachers are on strike, leaving about 300,000 kids in limbo

-About 300,000 students have no idea when they'll see their teachers again as members of the Chicago Teachers Union go on strike Thursday.
+About 300,000 students have no idea when they'll see their teachers again as members of the Chicago Teachers Union went on strike Thursday.

 More than 25,000 educators and their supporters started picketing at their local schools Thursday morning.
 They'll unite at a mass rally in the afternoon.